25Ericcheong/ruby-fundamentals/README.md

 ### Nested Collection

 - Instead of a `NoMethodError` being thrown when trying to access a nonexistent nested element.
 We can use `#dig` instead which will return a `nil` if index does not exist instead of throwing an exception.
+- When created a nested array, like so `Array.new(3, Array.new(4))`; the nested array is referenced to one and another.
+Meaning, the elements within each nested array will be changed altogether when any of the arrays' elements' are modified.
+This behavior will be the same for all mutable objects - strings, hashes, etc.
+- To prevent such a scenario from happening, should include blocks instead as such `Array.new(3) { Array.new(2) }`.